1999–2000 Minnesota Timberwolves season: Regular season

-After a 7–5 start to the regular season, the Timberwolves struggled posting an 8-game losing streak in December, but then won 20 of their next 25 games, and held a 27–20 record at the All-Star break.
-The Timberwolves enjoyed their first 50-win season, finishing in third place in the Midwest Division with a 50–32 record, and earning the sixth seed in the Western Conference.
+With the addition of Szczerbiak, the Timberwolves got off to a 7–5 start to the regular season, but then struggled posting an eight-game losing streak in December afterwards, falling below .500 in winning percentage.
+However, the team soon recovered and played above .500 for the remainder of the season, winning 20 of their next 25 games, and holding a 27–20 record at the All-Star break.
+The Timberwolves posted a six-game winning streak in March, and finished in third place in the Midwest Division with a 50–32 record, earning the sixth seed in the Western Conference; it was their first 50-win season in franchise history.